OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 - A second factor of authentication exists at the remote endpoint and the 2FA requirement is consistently enforced.
 - Step-up authentication is required to enable actions that deal with sensitive data or transactions.

+#### Static Analysis

+For a static analysis of the authentication logic you need access to the source code of the backend service.
+Inspect the client-side and server-side source code to verify that appropriate types of authentication are used.

 Locate all APIs that provide sensitive information and functions, and verify that authorization is consistently enforced.